California Rural Legal Assistance: Opposition

-In 2002 CRLA was awarded the Domestic Human Rights Award by Global Exchange, and international NGO based in San Francisco.
+In 2002, Global Exchange, an international San Francisco–based NGO, awarded CRLA the Domestic Human Rights Award.

 Between 2000 and 2006, CRLA was investigated six times by LSC or by its inspector general.
 The subject of the investigations ranged from issues of timekeeping, to facilities sharing, to CRLA affiliations with non-LSC agencies.
 The CRLA maintained that the investigations were political fallout for obtaining over one million dollars in settlements from dairy farmers.

 Padilla contends that organizations such as CRLA are "seemingly singled out for special political harassment, through more intense investigations".

 CRLA was also the subject of two complaints from the National Legal and Policy Center, both for apparently "violat[ing] the Legal Services Corporation Act and regulations regarding fee-generating cases".